thedeveloperme10/Leetcode_Solutions/Diameter of Binary Tree.md

 ### Algorithm

-Let's calculate the _depth_ of a tree for a root `TreeNode`.
-The [Maximum Depth of Binary Tree](https://leetcode.com/problems/maximum-depth-of-binary-tree) problem has a [solution](https://github.com/RodneyShag/LeetCode_solutions/blob/master/Solutions/Maximum%20Depth%20of%20Binary%20Tree.md) that shows how to do this.

 If at a root node (without using parents), the diameter is the maximum of either:
 1. Max depth for Left Subtree + max depth for right subtree
 1. Diameter of Left subtree (without using this `TreeNode`)